Ultimi-Sumiti/Brain_Tumor_Classifier/README.md

 - [Project structure](#project-structure)
 - [How to download](#how-to-download)
 - [Performance and Results](#performance-and-results)

-This project addresses the problem of brain tumor classification from Magnetic Resonance Imaging (MRI) scans using deep learning techniques.
-The system is designed to provide accurate tumor detection from MRI data, highlighting the potential of deep learning in assisting medical diagnosis.

 ## Project's Goal
 The primary goal of this project is to create a simple and efficient pipeline capable of fine-tuning a pre-trained convolutional neural network to solve a multi-class classification task.
 This system is designed to distinguish between healthy and pathological brain scans by including a "no tumor" class.
 The project aims to achieve good performance in classifying three types of brain tumors.

-The dataset used in this work consists of 6000 MRI scans ([Paper](https://arxiv.org/abs/2506.14318%7D), [site](https://www.kaggle.com/datasets/briscdataset/brisc2025)).
+The dataset used in this work consists of 6000 MRI scans ([Paper](https://arxiv.org/abs/2506.14318), [site](https://www.kaggle.com/datasets/briscdataset/brisc2025)).
 The images cover four classes: glioma, pituitary, meningioma, and no tumor.
 To ensure the trained model generalizes well, the images are taken from three different perspectives or planes:
 Coronal, Sagittal, and Axial.

 # Brain tumor image<img width="1180" height="593" alt="brain_tumor_images" src="https://github.com/user-attachments/assets/57769afa-d9c6-499f-8bb7-2a57c86618a0" />

 ## Technologies and Tools
 The project was developed in Python using the PyTorch library.
-For the classification task, a Deep Convolutional Neural Network called [ResNet18](https://arxiv.org/abs/1512.03385%7D) was adopted as the backbone architecture due to its efficiency in image recognition.
+For the classification task, a Deep Convolutional Neural Network called [ResNet18](https://arxiv.org/abs/1512.03385) was adopted as the backbone architecture due to its efficiency in image recognition.
 ResNet18 is a Residual Network with 18 layers and contains 11.2 million parameters.